choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 Anyawy, the movie's called "A Spoonful of Love", due to be released in 2026.
 You won't see us, but perhaps you'll see the car...

+### Geghard, Azat Reservoir

+On the 2nd day,
+we told the owner we were headed for Geghard monastery, and he gave us a chef's kiss and made the sign of the cross, so you know UNESCO got something good in store for us.
+Unfortunately, we had arrived too early (or it was closed?) so we didn't get to see much.
+Played with puppies, looked around, then headed back for breakfast.

+After breakfast, we checked out and set off for Yerevan.
+We took a detour along the way to check out Azat Reservoir from atop some cliffs.

 ## Yerevan